 Description

-The c3m tall memorial stands in the churchyard of All Saints’ Church (not listed), to the north-west of the church tower.
-It takes the form of a wheel-head cross in sandstone from Denwick Quarry.
-The cross shaft rises from a tapering pedestal, which stands on a two-stage base.
+The Rennington War Memorial is a 3-meter tall structure located in the churchyard of All Saints’ Church, to the north-west of the church tower.
+It is designed as a wheel-head cross made of sandstone from Denwick Quarry.
+The cross shaft rises from a tapering pedestal, which is set on a two-stage base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.